rcruces/MRI_analytic_tools/Freesurfer_preprocessing/README.md

 ### 4.1 Visual Quality Check
 This is an extremely important step and maybe the most tedious!
 1. Individual visualization of each FS output must be performed in order to check for correct segmentation.
-You can try the script [`FSview`]() to visualize the FS surfaces.
+You can try the script [`FSview`](https://github.com/rcruces/MRI_analytic_tools/blob/master/Freesurfer_preprocessing/FSview) to visualize the FS surfaces.
 ```{bash}
 	FSview ${SUBJECTS_DIR}/T1_001
 ```
 2. Watch this [FreeSurfer Troubleshooting Video](https://www.youtube.com/watch?v=gf0BC0xs0tM&feature=youtu.be) to learn more about finding and fixing errors.
+3. After visual QC and fixing all troubleshooting from your sample, and only then you can go to step 5.

 ## Step 5: Time for Analysis
 Pick your favorite method to analyse your data, for example: